 Depending on your organizational requirements, this KPI could be something simple such as total revenue.
 On the other hand, it could even be as complex as average deal values.
 Once you have decided on the KPIs required, build your activities and analytical dashboards around them.
 This allows sales teams to focus on this metric.

 Evaluating Sales Teams

 The reporting provided by your CRM doesn’t just show you the overall health of your sales pipeline.
 You’ll also generate insights into how your entire sales team is performing.

-Several CRM systems do not just provide data on the sales pipeline.
-Rather, they can generate analytics based on how well each team is performing, splitting the pipeline between various teams.
+Several CRM systems do not just provide data on the sales pipeline, they can generate analytics based on how well each team is performing, splitting the pipeline between various teams.
 Additionally, this data allows you to segment different teams.
 Finally, this allows you to learn from teams that are performing better and instructing teams that are performing poorly.